connerdekok/New_York_Weather/README.md

 # Albany New York Weather Data Analysis

 ## Overview
-This 3 rd project focuses on analyzing historical weather data for Albany, New York, specifically looking at patterns in daily precipitation, snow depth, and snowfall.
+This 3 rd project focuses on analyzing historical weather data for Albany, New York specifically looking at patterns in daily precipitation, snow depth, and snowfall.
 The data is processed to calculate monthly averages over several years and visualized to highlight trends, with particular attention from January and